Stock Analysis on Net

 = × =

-The financial data reveals several notable trends and shifts in key performance indicators over the five-year period.
+The financial data reveals several important trends regarding profitability, capital efficiency, and value creation over the five-year period.

 Net Operating Profit After Taxes (NOPAT)